Mark-Hopkins-at-Williams/testperanto/experiment_pipeline/README.md

 Usage:
 1. Add a new type of PerantoTree in get_per_tree() to specify another preset generation configuration
-2. Define a new Generator G with a clear name (e.g. 'svo_perm'), a PerantoTree, and a corpus length (should be 64k)
+2. Define a new Generator G with a clear name (e.g. 'svo_perm'), a PerantoTree, and a corpus length (should be 32/64k)
 3. Call G.generate() and run the .sh script (found in experiments/run_outputs/) using a conda venv like jhc5

+If necessary, add new peranto config files in experiments/peranto_configs/{file type}_files.
+Then add a brief description in peranto_info.json

 Output: running the .sh script mentioned above will add new data to experiments/tp_data with the naming convention {data.name}{generator.name} (e.g. SVO.svo_perm).
 There will also be "metadata" added to experiments/data_info.json, which looks like this: